Recruitment to the British Army during World War I: Examinations

 Medical examinations were conducted in a very specific way according to War Office Instructions issued within the Regulations for the Medical Services of the Army, the Regulations for Recruiting, and the regulations for the Territorial Force on 1 August 1914.
 Basic requirements for a recruit was that their height, weight, chest measurement and age all correlated with a standard table.
 Medical examiners were given the discretion to decide a recruit's "apparent age," based on their appearance and physical stature, when they did not bring satisfactory documentation for proof of age.

-Detailed body examinations would include looking for signs of sexually transmitted diseases, vaccination marks, lesions and rashes; the scrotum and anus would also be checked; there would be a stethoscopic examination of the heart, lung and abdomen; the hands and feet, elbows and knees would be studied for lameness, weakness and deformities; teeth (for loss and decay as being unable to chew because of poor oral hygiene was a common cause for failing the medical examination); eyesight and hearing.
+Detailed body examinations would include looking for signs of sexually transmitted diseases, vaccination marks, lesions and rashes; the scrotum and anus would also be checked; there would be a stethoscopic examination of the heart, lung and abdomen; the hands and feet, elbows and knees would be studied for lameness, weakness and deformities; teeth (being unable to chew through loss and decay due to poor oral hygiene was a common cause for failing the medical examination); eyesight and hearing.

-Aside from the physical tests, examiners would also the note the intelligence, voice, and character of the recruit in response to questions they would ask him.
+Aside from the physical tests, examiners would also assess the intelligence, voice, and character of the recruit in response to questions they would ask him.
 This would be used to create a psychological profile that would help determine the fitness of the candidate.